 - Users: enjoying search experience wants a search engine that gives them relevant results

 - Customers: with 775,000 active online marketing customers in 2017, consisting of SMEs, large domestic businesses, and multinational companies, distributed across retail and e-commerce, network service, medical and healthcare, franchise investment, financial services, education, online games, transportation, construction and decoration, and business services.
 Those businesses look for a trackable, and sustainable ROI for their paid advertising campaigns.
 By bidding on keywords, they can target specific audiences.

-- revenues with Baidy by displaying banner ads on their sites in relevant spaces filled by search algorithm (think of it as the Google’s AdSense Network).
-Those publishers and sites can generate additional revenues and monetize their content without relying on a complex infrastructure, that instead is employed by Union Member: share
+- revenues with Baidy by displaying banner ads on their sites in relevant spaces filled by the search algorithm (think of it as Google’s AdSense Network).
+Those publishers and sites can generate additional revenues and monetize their content without relying on complex infrastructure, that instead is employed by Union Member: share

 Understanding how the value proposition for each player comes together is critical to understand the business decisions a company like makes over time.

 Booking Business Strategy

 Business Model Essence: House-Sharing Platform Leveraging On A Two-Sided Marketplace With A Commission-Based Revenue Model

 Booking Holdings is the company the controls six main brands that comprise Booking.com, priceline.com, KAYAK, agoda.com, Rentalcars.com, and OpenTable.